gcc-mirror/gcc/gcc/ada/doc/gnat_rm/security_hardening_features.rst

      --  scrubbing of the stack space used by that subprogram.

-There are also :switch:`-fstrub` command-line options to control default settings.
-For usage and more details on the command-line option, on the ``strub`` attribute, and their use with other programming languages, see :title:`Using the GNU Compiler Collection (GCC)`.
+There are also :switch:`-fstrub={choice}` command-line options to control default settings.
+For usage and more details on the command-line options, on the ``strub`` attribute, and their use with other programming languages, see :title:`Using the GNU Compiler Collection (GCC)`.

 Note that Ada secondary stacks are not scrubbed.
 The restriction ``No_Secondary_Stack`` avoids their use, and thus their accidental